aadeexyz/aptos-vault/README.md

 ## Overview 👀

-The module lets users deposit their coins safely into a Vault and then withdraw then at a later point when needed.
+The module lets users deposit their coins safely into a Vault and then withdraw them at a later point when needed.
 The module creates a new Vault for each user for each type of coin.
 Users can only deposit and withdraw from their own Vaults.
-Dposits and Withdrawls from the Vaults can be paused by the Admin.
+Deposits and Withdrawals from the Vaults can be paused by the Admin.

 > ⚠️ Publisher of the module is the Admin and must be the same as DuckyVault